cedricbonhomme/IP-Link/documentation/tutorial.rst

 The first command use the tool provided with Circos, tableviewer, to create Circos data files from matrix.
 The second one execute Circos, with the data files generated, and create the graph.

-Here is the generated Circos circle:
+Here is the generated chord diagram:

 .. image:: _static/images/tBot-Circos.png
    :align: center